-The Company's financial instruments consist of investments, cash and short-term investments which are categorized as held for trading, receivables in respect of investments sold, accrued income on investments, income taxes receivable, other assets, accounts payable and accrued liabilities, payables in respect of investments purchased, and income taxes payable.
-Receivables in respect of investments sold, accrued income on investments, income taxes receivable, and other assets are designated as loans and receivables and are recorded at amortized cost.
+The Company's financial instruments consist of investments, cash, short-term investments, accrued income on investments, income taxes receivable, other assets, accounts payable and accrued liabilities, payables in respect of investments purchased, and income taxes payable.
+Investments, cash and short-term investments are categorized as held for trading.
+Accrued income on investments, income taxes receivable, and other assets are designated as loans and receivables and are recorded at amortized cost.
 Similarly, accounts payable and accrued liabilities, payables in respect of investments purchased, and income taxes payable are designated as financial liabilities and are reported at amortized cost.
 Amortized cost approximates fair value for these assets and liabilities due to their short-term nature.